HumeAI/hume-cli/README.md

 --trailing-silence #0 Seconds of silence to add at the end (0.0-5.0, default is 0.35) --streaming Use streaming mode for TTS generation (default: true) --instant-mode Enable ultra-low latency mode for significantly faster generation (requires streaming=true, a voice, and incurs 10% higher cost)
+--curl Generate curl command instead of making the API request

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━